emagar/pc3/README.md

 # Revueltas electorales: Italia

--   Nanetti y Leonardi (2015) en Hancock
+-   Nanetti y Leonardi (2015) en Hancock *Politics in Europe*
     -   cap 4.1 The context of Italian politics 21 pp.
     -   cap 4.2 Where is the power?
 22 pp.
     -   cap 4.3 Who has the power?
 54 pp.

-    -   cap 4.4 How is power used?
-20 pp.
+-   Putnam (1993) *Making Democracy Work*
-    -   cap 4.5 What is the future of Italian politcs 16 pp.
+    -   cap 5 Tracing the roots of the civic community 40 pp.
 -   Achen y Bartels (2016) Democracy for Realists
     -   cap 1 Democratic idels and realities 20 pp.
     -   cap 4 A rational God of vengeance and of reward?
 The logic of retrospective accountability 25 pp.